dhaneshwaranj/Udacity_Self_Driving_Car_ND/behavior_prediction/README.md

 This is a program to predict behavior of a car (change lane to the left or right or maintain lane) given its state (longitudinal position and speed, lateral position and speed).

-This uses previous data and build a Naive Bayes Classifier.
+This uses training data from a lot of labelled trajectories and builds a Gaussian Naive Bayes Classifier.

 You need Eigen library to compile this.
 To build and run: